-The Board may request that the Ohio Department of Education (ODE) issue an alternative administrative license valid for employing a principal, assistant principal, superintendent, or other administrative specialist working in a central office or supervisory capacityas specified by the Board.
+The Board may request that the Ohio Department of Education (ODE) issue an alternative administrative license valid for employing a principal, superintendent or other administrative specialist as specified by the Board.

-ODE may issue a one-year alternative principal license (renewable two times), valid for serving as principal or assistant principal, or a two-year alternative superintendent or administrative specialist license (renewable one time) at the request of the District.
+ODE may issue a one-year alternative principal license, valid for serving as principal or assistant principal, or a two-year alternative superintendent or administrative specialist license at the request of the District.
 The individual must:

-- 1. be of good moral character; - 2. submit to a BCI background check; - 3. meet the following educational requirements: - A. have a bachelor's degree or master's degree (for principals, assistant principals and administrative specialists) and have a cumulative undergraduate with a grade-point average (GPA) of at least 3.0 on a 4.0 scale, or a cumulative graduate level GPA of at least 3.0 on a 4.0 scale if the individual holds a master's degree. - B. holder a master's degree (for superintendents) with a cumulative GPAgrade point average of at least 3.0 on a 4.0 scale.and - 4. have two or more years of teaching experience or five years of documented successful work experience in education, management or administration (for principals) or five or more years of documented successful experience in teaching, education, management or administration (for administrative specialists and superintendents).
+- 1. be of good moral character; - 2. submit to a BCI background check; - 3. have a bachelor's degree (for principals and administrative specialists) with a gradepoint average of at least 3.0 or a master's degree (for superintendents) and with a graduate grade-point average of at least 3.0 and - 4. have two or more years of teaching experience or five years of documented successful work experience in education, management or administration (for principals) or five or more years of documented successful experience in teaching, education, management or administration (for administrative specialists and superintendents).